Bfgeshka/octopus/README.md

 octopus
 =======
-My gentoo overlay for more up-to-date ebuilds than can be founded in portage and for some packages which still not in it.
+My gentoo overlay for more up-to-date ebuilds and for some interesting packages.

 Installation:
 =======